Geiranger and the Geirangerfjord are part of the UNESCO World Heritage. Each year, hundreds of thousands tourists visit this area.

 Continue two kilometres to Westerås Farm, from where you can do several hikes.
 One of the hikes is to Storseterfossen Waterfall, approximately 45 minutes hike uphill to the waterfall.
 Here you can actually walk behind the waterfall.
-Another easy hike is from Westerås Farm to Løsta or to Vesteråsfjellet, the prize is a great view towards the Geirangerfjord.
+Another easy hike is from Westerås Farm to Løsta or to Vesteråsfjellet, the prize is a great view towards Geiranger, Geirangerfjorden and the surrounding mountains.

 Drive to the viewpoint at Flydalsjuvet and see the iconic view towards the Geirangerfjord and the surrounding mountains and waterfalls.

 From Flydalsjuvet you can continue 17 kilometres uphill to Mt.
-Dalsnibba Viewpoint (tollroad) from you can see Geiranger, the Geirangerfjord and the surrounding mountains.
+Dalsnibba Viewpoint (tollroad) from you can see Geiranger, Geirangerfjorden and the surrounding mountains.
 Tremendous view.
 If you bring your skis you can visit Stryn Summer Ski Centre, 57 kilometres from Geiranger.

 The 68 kilometre long road between Geiranger and Trollstigen is one of 18 tourist routes in Norway.
 Parts of this road are closed during winter; it usually openes in May and closes in October, depending on the amount of snow in the mountains.